mmiszczyk/REternalDaughter/README.md

 Author
 ------
 REternal Daughter was written by Maciej Miszczyk.
-Andoryuuta provided a lot of help with DLL injection so the third patch probably wouldn't happen without him, even though his code isn't currently used anywhere.
+Andoryuuta provided a lot of help with DLL injection and fixed a bug in the third patch so the border-drawing function probably wouldn't happen without him.
 The picutre currently used as a border taken from [a fanart gallery in this Let's Play](http://lparchive.org/Eternal-Daughter/) but I don't know anything about the author beside the fact that his name is Igor.